 Prospective students and their families are encouraged to visit campus.
-The Admissions Office schedules several campus visitation days referred to as Focus on Ministry.
-In addition, the Admissions Office designs individual visits based on the interests of the prospective student.
+The Admissions Office designs individual visits based on the interests of the prospective student.
 Visits may be arranged anytime by contacting the Admissions Office.
+In addition, the Admissions Office schedules several campus visitation days referred to as Focus on Ministry.